-A 1977 Porsche 930 Turbo has been a mainstay in the lives of Paul Mudrick, a Bala Cynwyd investment banker, and his daughter, Lisa Cavanaugh, a software industry executive, who bonded over the car from the first moment it arrived in their garage over four decades ago, writes A.J.
+A 1977 Porsche 930 Turbo has been a mainstay in the lives of Paul Mudrick, a Bala Cynwyd investment banker, and his daughter, Lisa Cavanaugh, a software industry executive.
+They bonded over the car from the first moment it arrived in their garage over four decades ago, writes A.J.
 Baime for The Wall Street Journal.

 “I still have the bill of sale: $27,008,” said Mudrick.
 “At that time, it was one of the most expensive cars you could buy.”

 The car was too fast to be driven daily, so the family only used it on special occasions.
 Cavanaugh even got to drive it when she turned 16.

 “I have great memories of driving with my dad,” she said.

 In 2000, Mudrick gave the car to his daughter.